dobin/RedEdr/README.md

 ```

-Try: `.\RedEdr.exe --all --trace otepad`, and then start notepad
+Try: `.\RedEdr.exe --all --trace notepad`, and then start notepad
 (will be `notepad.exe` on Windows 10, `Notepad.exe` on Windows 11).